kogent/dotfiles/README.md

 # python
 .pythonrc is not loaded by default and needs to be pointed to in a PYTHONSTARTUP env var.
 (See shell_common/.sh/variables.sh)

+# .local
+each of the shell rc files will source ~/.local/$SHELL.rc.
+Anything that is machine specific should go in here.
+These changes will not be saved in the git repo.

+# os specific
+Anything that OS platform specific that should be preserved should go in a $OS.$SHELL file.  eg- mac zsh settings should go in macos.zsh.